Narroe/oa_additional_buildings_mod/README.md

     cargo ship (1x3) (2 z-levels)
     cruise ship (2x4) (3 z-levels)

+Scenarios:

+    "Last day at the dealership"
+      car salesman start in either "Car Dealership" or "Car Showroom" "Cruise of the Dead"
+      "Cruise Ship" start

 Notes:

     If you wish to prevent any one building from generating,